What Is Special Relativity?

 Relativity of simultaneity

 An important point to note, if you haven't already considered it, is the concept of simultaneous events.
-As the passage of time is relative to frame of reference, simultaneous events will not be simultaneous in other frames of reference.
+As the passage of time is relative to the frame of reference, simultaneous events will not be simultaneous in other frames of reference.
 It can be seen from the Lorentz transformation equations that simultaneous events will only remain simultaneous in other frames if they aren't spatially separated.

 Ironically, Einstein's most famous equation actually drops out as a side effect of his theory of special relativity.
 Everything has a rest energy which is equal to the mass times the speed of light squared, energy and mass are in a sense equivalent.
 The rest energy is the minimum amount of energy a body can possess (when the body is stationary), motion and other effects can increase the total energy.